amartinrmit/pypadf/demo/README.md

     python ../difftocorr.py --config ./configs/config_hex_corr.txt

 Alternatively, we have supplied the script `diffract_and_correlate.py` that will simulate a set of diffraction patterns and correlate them directly.
-This will not save the itermeadite diffractiopn patterns, and can save storage space.
+This will not save the itermediate diffraction patterns, and can save storage space.

     python ../diffract_and_correlate.py --config ./configs/config_hex_dc.txt